When the orthodontist suggests you wear rubber bands for braces, you may be curious to know, “Are Rubber Bands the Last Step To Braces?”

-If you know how many stages of braces there are, you may guess the answer to the question, whether the rubber band is going to be the last step to your braces treatment.
+If you know how many stages of braces there are, you can probably anticipate whether the rubber band will be the final step in your braces treatment.

-We need to complete orthodontic treatment has treatment in two phases – active and retention.
+We need to complete orthodontic treatment in two phases.
+Those are – the active and retention phases.

 The active phase is the time when you visit your orthodontist frequently and various procedures are done.
 You have to wear braces in this phase.

-Rubber band falls in the active treatment phase.
-Let’s take a look at the active phase or stages of braces treatment and check out When you start wearing rubber bands for braces-
+The rubber band is part of the active treatment phase.
+Now, let’s look at the stages of braces treatment and try to figure out when you start wearing rubber bands for braces.

 1. Planing and extraction or arch expansion

 Your orthodontist do all measurements and plan the treatment.
-Planning depends on the type of case.
-Which equipment or appliances you need also depends on the case.
+The type of case determines the planning.
+Which equipment or appliances you require also depends on the case.

-If you have crowding or lack of space in the jaw for teeth, you may need a tooth extraction.
-Check out when you need tooth removal from my other article.
+Check out when you need tooth removal for braces from my other article.

-The rubber band has no use in this stage, as it acts only with braces.
+The rubber band has no use at this stage, because it works only with braces.

 In this stage, the misalignment of the individual arch is corrected.
-It’s unlikely that you get a rubber band at this stage.
+It’s unlikely that you get a rubber band at this point.

-After the individual arch is properly aligned, your orthodontist tries to establish a proper relationship between both arches so that you can bite nicely.
-So, to correct it, he or she has to check out if you have an overbite, underbite, or open bite.
+After the teeth in each arch have been properly aligned, your orthodontist must establish a proper relationship between both arches so that you may bite correctly and comfortably.
+To fix it, he/she must first determine whether you have an overbite, underbite, or open bite.

-As we discussed rubber band is used to correct the open bite, overbite, or underbite, this is the stage when you can get rubber bands in this stage.
+As we discussed rubber band is used to correct the open bite, overbite, or underbite, this is the stage when you can get rubber bands (inter-arch elastic bands).

-But, sometimes, the orthodontist may use springs for bite correction instead of those elastic bands.
+But, sometimes, the orthodontist may decide to use springs for bite correction instead of those elastic bands.

 Now, the question is, are rubber bands the last stage of braces?

-If you see, all teeth are almost aligned properly and overbite or underbite is going to be corrected, you can celebrate as you are close to the end of braces treatment.
+If you notice that all of your teeth are almost properly aligned and that any overbite or underbite will just be corrected, you can rejoice since you are closing to finish your braces treatment.

 After the rubber band completes its work, your orthodontist may remove braces and give you a retainer.

-But, in some cases, braces may not be the last step.
-If your orthodontist feels there is more work needed to be done, he or she may place other types of equipment for that.
+But, in some cases, elastic bands may not be the last step.
+If your orthodontist feels there is more work needed to be done, he/she may place other types of equipment for that.

-So, only your orthodontist may tell you when your braces are going to come off.
+So, honestly speaking, only your orthodontist can tell you when your braces will be removed.

 Before the removal of braces, you may have to wear other types of elastic, called power chains to close the residual gaps between teeth.

-Next, it’s the time you waited for so long.
-Your orthodontist will take off your braces and you’ll have a beautiful smile.
+Finally, there’s the long-awaited time.
+This is the braces finishing stage.
+So, your orthodontist will take off your braces and you’ll have a beautiful smile.

 How long after rubber bands do braces come off?